- the northern Corridor of Oaks side will focus on heritage values, and

 How can I have my say about this project?

-Yes.
-Community input will be sought throughout the project for both the long-term vision (via the Plan of Management process) and for the stage one designs.
+Community input will be sought at several points throughout the project for both the long-term vision (via the Plan of Management process) and for the stage one designs.

 You can also click the subscribe button to the right of this page to receive updates, including opportunities to participate in future community consultation.

 What is a Masterplan?

 A Masterplan is a detailed plan that guides future design and development for public spaces.
 It outlines developments which improve function and access; recognises, respects and enhances the existing character; and facilitate social activity and amenity for both residents and visitors.

 Masterplans must be endorsed by Council.